 Here are a few other options for creating IR photos.

 Try an infrared camera.
 There are a few cameras available that have an infrared image sensor, which measures infrared light rather than visible light.
-Purchasing an IR-only camera is an expensive option, though, so you’ll want to be certain you like IR photography before you spend this kind of money.
+An IR-only camera is an expensive option, though, so you’ll want to be certain you like IR photography before you spend this kind of money.

 Convert an existing camera.
 If you’d rather convert an existing camera to infrared sensitivity versus using a lens filter, you can, but you’ll need to send the camera to a company that specializes in whole-camera IR conversion.
 This is also an expensive choice.